 People who are in their early adulthood would have grown up seeing their parents invest in gold and fixed deposits whenever they thought of saving money for the future to meet various life goals.
 Naturally, for these young adults of today, similar investments pose an automatic choice post they started their careers in life.
 The primary objective of investments at this stage of their lives is generally tax savings.
-In a few years, they look for investment options that they can fall back on in times of need in future.
+In a few years, they look for investment options that they can fall back on in times of need in the future.
 But by then gold prices would have got out of reach for these youngsters with work experience for about 3 to 5 years.
 This is where fixed deposits can come to their rescue and have been used as the first investment and tax savings tool by many young adults to date.

 To ensure that the youngsters and investors, in general, do not miss out on the opportunity to invest in the coveted yellow metal, simply because of its high price; several alternatives to investment in Gold has been introduced in the form of paper gold that has brought investment in gold within reach.
-These alternatives include Sovereign Gold Bonds, Gold ETFs (Exchange Traded Funds) and Gold Mutual Funds.
+These alternatives include Sovereign Gold Bonds, Gold ETFs (Exchange Traded Funds), and Gold Mutual Funds.

 However, the most popular risk-free investment tools that have seen a steady increase in demand are the Sovereign Gold Bonds (SGBs) and Fixed Deposits (FDs).
 Investors have used these tools to suit their varying requirements for years.
 It is important to understand both these investment tools and their offering before choosing to invest in either of them.
+Let us understand SGB vs FD in detail here.

 Sovereign Gold Bonds is an alternate investment option for physical gold.
 They are a government instrument in paper form that tracks gold prices and gives an assured interest rate of 2.5% when the bonds are purchased at the time of issue and held for the full term of 8 years.
 These bonds are issued periodically in tranches through weekly windows.
 The 2020-21 Series X tranche is coming up and is from January 11-15, 2021.
 The date of issuance will be January 19, 2021.
 The Bonds will be sold through Scheduled Commercial banks (except the SFB or Small Finance Banks as well as Payment Banks), SHCIL or Stock Holding Corporation of India Limited, recognised stock exchanges in India like BSE or Bombay Stock Exchange Limited or NSE, National Stock Exchange of India Limited and designated post offices.
 The Sovereign Gold Bonds or SGBs would be in denominations of a basic unit of 1 gram with its multiples.